f0lie/Magic-Square/README.md

 # Magic-Square
-Simple Magic Square generator and checker
+Simple Magic Square generator and checker.
+There really isn't much to it.
+Just a class that is initalized and autogens the square.